moveslikejaekyu/Portfolio/README.md

 1. ### Introduction

-Hi!
 My name is Kyu, I'm from Republic of Korea(South Korea) and i am 24 years old.
 My majors in home university(University Of Seoul) are Big-Data Analysis & Geo-Informatics.
 My dream is to become an international big-data analyst who specializes in spatial data.
 So i decided to take this course - Applied data science at THUAS.
 I'm working on a project - Cyber Security.
 I chose this project because i have wanted to analyze SNS data with Machine-learnig for a long time.
-Actually i also wanted to work on the project - Autonomous shipping.
-Because the project - Autonomous shipping is closley related to my majors(spatial big data).
-But i do not want to spend almost 10 euros everyday for going to Rotterdam(as im not a Dutch student, i always have to pay for using transportaion).

-#In my project we usually use
-In this project we apply the concepts and use the tools provided by the course.
-Libraries like Tweepy, Pandas and Numpy are also used.
-Part of the tasks we have to complete during the course is to finish courses that have been assigned to us on the DataCamp and Coursera platform, in order to learn how to use tools to achieve our goal in our project.
-Below is a compilation of the work I have done during this course.###
+In my project me and my project mates usually use the knowledges provided by the course.
+For example we use python libraries Pandas and Numpy, making own fuctions etc. Because i studied python and machine-learning hard with Datacamp and Coursera, i can do my project well.
+But i also use the knowledges studied by myself like library tweepy, making twitter developer ID and how to use it and sentiment analyis etc. My project is related with twitter so i have to study a lot for using and dealing with twitter to get tweet data.
+Also i have to study a lot with sentiment analysis with references and video clips in youtube.

 2. ### Jargon

-Frequent & Important words which are used in Cybersecurity'S Work.
+Frequent & Important words which are used in Cybersecurity's Work.

  * _Anonymous_.- a decentralized international hacktivist group that is widely known for its various DDoS cyber attacks against several governments, government institutions and government agencies, corporations, and the Church of Scientology.